International Payments FAQs

 Execution timeframes for EEA Currency payments to EEA countries a minimum of 2 business days and a maximum of 4 business days subject to cut off times.

-For more information on International Payments please refer to the Schedule of International Transactions Charges brochure, available in your branch or on this site.
+For more information on International Payments please refer to the Schedule of International Transactions Charges (PDF) brochure, available in your branch or on this site.

 Cut-Off Times for receipt of payments from Sepa Zone(1) and Other EEA Currencies (Subject to value date requested on the payment)